jjzhang166/icqdesktop/README.md

         glyphs.attributes[glyphsEnd - 1].dontPrint = false;
 ```
    * change `false` to `true`

+Then build the configured Qt using the followind command lines

+    make
+    make install

+Now you can use qmake from installed Qt to generate Makefiles from our .pro files.

 In order to install the prepared version of Qt in Qt Creator, use official Qt manuals.